Dog Training is Simple, as Long as You Change

 B. Behavior – (1) Analyzed and written down first, with no judgments, must be a verb, as are all behaviors.
 Not labels and hypothetical constructs and concepts such as my dog is dominant, aggressive, spoiled or stubborn but operationally defined.
 We focus on overt, measurable behavior from the target learner whose behavior we would like to change.

 C. Consequence – (3) What is the consequence of the behavior being analyzed?
 The events, stimuli or conditions that occur immediately after a behavior are the consequences for that behavior.
 The consequence outcome will increase or decrease the strength or frequency of the immediately preceding behavior.

 Antecedent Arrangement + Consequences = Behavior Change

-Dog training and behavior modification is simple but not easy!
+Dog training and behavior modification are simple but not easy!
 It is not easy because people are reluctant to change, dogs are not.
 For change to occur, people have to be open-minded, to listen, follow instructions and be malleable, just like their dogs.
-If a person is resistant to change so will their dogs and consequently their pup’s behavior will not improve greatly.
+If a person is resistant to change so will their dogs, and consequently, their pup’s behavior will not improve greatly.

 Dog Training and behavior modification involve both animals at either end of the leash but relies mostly on the willingness of the pet parents to be involved and to change.
 The only thing constant in life is change, don’t be afraid.